-The winners included i.a.
-RWE Renewables Poland sp. z o.o., Pro Vento Capital FIZ AN, Doral Energy Poland sp. z o.o., Projekt Solartechnik S.A., Sun Contracting Poland sp. z o.o.
+The winners included RWE Renewables Poland sp. z o.o., Pro Vento Capital FIZ AN, Doral Energy Poland sp. z o.o., Projekt Solartechnik S.A. or Sun Contracting Poland sp. z o.o.

-In the auction for wind and photovoltaic projects with a capacity above 1 MW the possible amount of energy to be sold in this basket was 21.75 TWh and its value was PLN 6.225 billion.
+In the auction for wind and photovoltaic projects with a capacity above 1 MW, the possible amount of energy to be sold in the basket was 21.75 TWh and its value was over PLN 6.225 billion.

 The maximum price (i.e. reference price), which could be placed in the offer for wind installations with capacity above 1 MW, amounted to 324 PLN/MWh, and for PV installations - 389 PLN/MWh.
 The auction was joined by 63 producers, who submitted 85 bids in total.

-As a result of the auction slightly over 4.7 TWh of energy of total value exceeding PLN 1.5 billion (25% of the value of energy for sale) was sold.

-As a result of the auction, photovoltaic installations with the capacity of approx. 471 MW and onshore wind farms with the capacity of approx. 24.5 MW may be created.
-Minimum price at which the photovoltaic energy was sold in this auction basket was 272.91 PLN/MWh, while the maximum price was 349.69 PLN/MWh.
+As a result of the auction slightly over 4.74 TWh of energy of total value exceeding 1.5 billion was sold.
+As a result of the auction, photovoltaic installations with the capacity of slightly over 471 MW and onshore wind farms with the capacity of 24.5 MW may be created.
+Minimum price at which the energy was sold in this auction basket was 119.00 PLN/MWh, while the maximum price was 349.69 PLN/MWh.

-The winners included i.a.
-Polenergia S.A., RWE Renewables Poland sp. z o.o., EDP Renewables Polska sp. z o.o., PL-Sun sp. z o.o., Eurowind Energy A/S, Projekt Solartechnik S.A., Lion Energy Group II sp. z o.o. czy Pro Vento Capital FIZ AN.
+The winners included i.a. .
+Polenergia S.A., RWE Renewables Poland sp. z o.o., EDP Renewables Polska sp. z o.o., PL-Sun sp. z o.o., Eurowind Energy A/S, Projekt Solartechnik S.A., Lion Energy Group II sp. z o.o. or Pro Vento Capital FIZ AN.

-Diagram No. 3 | 2023 auction.
-New Capacities.
+Diagram No. 4 | 2023 auction.
+New installed capacity as a result of auctions held in 2023